djzenma/A-Star-Integrated-Circuit-Routing/README.md

 # Mazen Amr
 # A-Star-Routing

+## Project For the Course Digital Logic Design II in the American University in Cairo.
 ## A Star Algorithm for Routing cells' pins using Metal 1, Metal 2, and Metal 3 wires.

 ## How To Use It: